jckleiner/notion-backup/README.md

     jckleiner/notion-backup
 ```

-The exported files will be saved to the `/downloads` folder in the Docker container and the container will be
+The downloaded Notion export file will be saved to the `/downloads` folder in the Docker container and the container
+will be removed
-removed when the backup is done (because of the `--rm=true` flag).
+after the backup is done (because of the `--rm=true` flag).

+### Local Backup with Docker

-If you want to keep the downloaded files locally, you could mount the `/downloads` folder from the container
+If you want to keep the downloaded files locally, you could mount the `/downloads` folder from the container somewhere
-somewhere on your machine:
+on your machine:

 ```bash
 docker run \